oguzhandeniz6/Image-Processing/Color Transfer Between Images/README.txt

-I downloaded both of .py and .ipynb versions of it.

-To start code, you need to give path of image manually because there was no file to iterate over names of photos.
+To start code, you need to give path of image manually.

 I used NCC to calculate similarities